manav1411/media_server/README.md

 ```
 Media files are organized in /media_library, each movie in its own folder named after the movie, containing `movie.mp4`, `subtitles.vtt`, `metadata.json`, and `poster.jpg`.

+## Security & Privacy
+- Access to the platform is strictly restricted via Cloudflare Access using Google OAuth, ensuring only authorized users can search, request, or stream content.
+- No data is shared with third-party streaming services; all media is stored locally on your own hardware.
+- All sensitive API keys are stored in environment variables and never exposed to the frontend.

 ## Features
 - Movie Search and Request -> Users can search for movies using the TMDb API from the homepage.
 - Automated Torrent Download -> The most seeded torrent matching the search is automatically downloaded via Jackett + qBittorrent.